UWPCE-PythonCert/IntroToPython-2014/slides_sources/source/session01.rst

 .. rst-class:: build

-* ``NameError``: indicates that you have tried to use a symbol that is not bound to a value.
+* ``NameError``: indicates that you have tried to use a name that is not bound to a value.
 * ``TypeError``: indicates that you have tried to use the wrong kind of object for an operation.
 * ``SyntaxError``: indicates that you have mis-typed something.
 * ``AttributeError``: indicates that you have tried to access an attribute or